andreasmolund/reca/README.md

 # Applications

+Note: The directory reca/tmp/ may have to be created before run-time.

 ## Arguments

-reca/tmp-directory may have to be created before run-time.

 Example: `python bittask.py -I 32 -R 16 -r 110 --pad 10`
 * `-I` iterations